Open-Systems-Pharmacology/OSPSuite-R/README.md

 The **ospsuite** R-package provides the functionality of loading, manipulating, and simulating the simulations created in the Open Systems Pharmacology Software tools PK-Sim and MoBi.

 # Installation
+**As of now, R 4.x.x is not supported by ospsuite!
+The latest supported R version is 3.6.3.**

 **ospsuite** requires following packages to be installed:

 - [rClr](https://github.com/Open-Systems-Pharmacology/rClr/releases/latest)